5minutes read

 Character design is used as a reference point throughout many stages of a project’s development.

-Witch character design by CG Spectrum graduate Polina Scherba who studied our advanced concept art course.
+Witch character design by CG Spectrum graduate Polina Scherba who studied our Concept Artist Specialization.

 Good character design starts with a character's personality, which may come from a writer or creative director in the form of a brief or script.
 As a character designer, you’re responsible for visualizing the description or idea of a character, often for the first time.